 Note: All submissions are subject to SPN’s editorial review and approval.
-Please assume SPN’s goodwill toward your organization as we do our best to support the work of 100+ think tanks and nonprofits.
-If one of our articles or emails doesn’t mention your organization, it’s likely due to the timeliness of a topic or opportunity or a result of our efforts to showcase a variety of think tank expertise, ideas, and successes.
+Please assume SPN’s goodwill toward your organization as we do our best to support the work of 100+ members.
+If one of our articles or emails doesn’t mention your organization, it’s likely due to the timeliness of a topic or opportunity or a result of our efforts to showcase a variety of expertise, ideas, and successes.

 SPN Week in Review